reframe-hpc/reframe/docs/config_reference.rst

    The base directory of performance data log files.

-.. py:attribute:: logging.handlers..filelog..prefix

 .. py:attribute:: logging.handlers_perflog..filelog..prefix

    :required: Yes

-   This is a directory prefix (usually dynamic), appended to the :attr:`~config.logging.handlers..filelog..basedir`, where the performance logs of a test will be stored.
+   This is a directory prefix (usually dynamic), appended to the :attr:`~config.logging.handlers_perflog..filelog..basedir`, where the performance logs of a test will be stored.
    This attribute accepts any of the check-specific `formatting placeholders <#config.logging.handlers_perflog.format>`__.
    This allows to create dynamic paths based on the current system, partition and/or programming environment a test executes with.
    For example, a value of ``%(check_system)s/%(check_partition)s`` would generate the following structure of performance log files: